 This same spot was featured in Goblin

 Piano is a very old-fashioned type of Korean drama and it was so popular it reached over 40% ratings in Korea when it aired (but yet, today, practically no one watches it anymore on the streaming sites -- it's too "old", they say.
 Bah humbug!
-Bet they never watch classic b/w movies either!).
-To put those ratings in perspective, Jo In Sung's excellent 2014 K-drama It's Okay That's Love hovered around the 10% ratings mark in Korea (I think because Koreans didn't want to watch a show about mental illnesses affecting their population!), but yet I gave that show an A+ and this one, Piano, a B+.
-Mainly I did so because Piano was so dark, and It's Okay That's Love, despite a serious main theme, had lots of humor as well to go along with the story.
-Piano has virtually no humor at all.
-If you like a straight melodrama, then you won't find one as melodramatic as THIS baby, so go to it! :)
+Bet they never watch classic b/w movies either!
+These stories are never old, they are TIMELESS).
+Even though Piano was so dark in tone, most of the time, if you like a straight melodrama, in general, then you won't find a classic as melodramatic as THIS baby, so go to it! :)

 RETURN TO KOREAN DRAMA REVIEWS